 Innovations in Gummy Formulations

 New brands are coming up with gummies tailored for specific health needs.
 For example, Health Etc. was launched in February 2023.
-It’s India’s first doctor-formulated gummy vitamin brand, focusing on diabetes and skin health without sugar, gelatin, or GMOs29.
+It’s India’s first doctor-formulated gummy vitamin brand, focusing on diabetes and skin health without sugar, gelatin, or GMOs.

 Conclusion

 Gummy vitamins are a unique option for those who don’t like regular vitamins.
-They are popular, with supplement production up 12% in 202031.
+They are popular, with supplement production up 12% in 2020.
 This shows more people want to support their health and nutrition.

 Choosing the right supplements means checking labels and talking to doctors.
 This is especially true for special diets or health needs.
 In the end, gummy vitamins can work well.
 But, I need to weigh their benefits against their health effects.